 The gaming industry has always been dynamic and rapidly developing.
-Absorbing like a sponge all the latest technological advances, it opens up opportunities for players to get gaming experiences that previously could only be dreamed of.
-However, this year, the usual pace of deployment of technological innovations, the sequential displacement of the centers of influence on the market and hot intergenre battles received an unexpected shake-up.
+Soaking up all the latest technological advances like a sponge, it opens up opportunities for gamers to have a gaming experience that was previously only dreamed of.
+However, this year, the usual pace of deployment of technological innovations, the sequential displacement of the centers of influence on the market, and hot inter-genre battles received an unexpected shake-up.

-Deepening in technology and the virtual world turned out to be much faster than we could have imagined a year ago.
-The gaming industry received an additional boost, which became defining for the formation of new technological tendencies.
-Therefore, we decided to summarize the unpredictable year and highlight those upcoming trends that seem most obvious in the light of what is happening in the current gaming market.
+Deepening into technology and the virtual world has turned out to be much faster than we could have imagined a year ago.
+The gaming industry received an additional boost, which became decisive for the formation of new technological trends.
+Therefore, we have decided to take stock of an unpredictable year and highlight those upcoming trends that seem most obvious in the light of what is happening in the current gaming market.

-The sudden arrival of the pandemic has seriously shaken the gaming sector.
-People started spending more time at home and video games became the number one entertainment.
-Gaming markets are growing at a tremendous rate, and new games are springing up like mushrooms after rain.
+The sudden emergence of the pandemic in 2020 has seriously shaken the gaming sector.
+People began to spend more time at home, and video games became the number one entertainment.

-The chaotic and unpredictable 2020 is nearing its logical end, so it makes sense to look forward to a new stellar period of gaming heyday.
-But preferably without the tail of obsessive problems like the COVID-19 pandemic.
+Chaotic and unpredictable 2022 is over, so it makes sense to look forward to a new stellar gaming period.

-Controlled Zone of Digitalisation: The State of the Entertainment Industry Before the Pandemic
+Controlled Digitalisation Zone: The State of the Entertainment Industry Before the Pandemic

 - Simplify all current operating models and make business processes more efficient to reduce unnecessary costs.

 - Ensure zeroing of the annual budget to stabilize the cost scheme and improve money saving activities.

 - Invest in business digitalization like AI and intelligent advertising to boost sustainability and increase long-term savings.